by Neil Bauman, Ph.D.

 If all you want is a personal loop for yourself, you need to get either a neckloop, silhouette, or ear hooks.
 You then plug it into the audio output jack of whatever audio device you want to listen to.
 For example, you could plug one of these devices into any of the small portable assistive listening devices (ALDs) such as PockeTalkers, Sound Wizards, FM systems or Infrared systems.
 You could also plug them into any landline or cell phones that have the appropriate jack on them.
 In addition, some phones made especially for hard of hearing people have these jacks.
 I have 3 such phones of my own.)
 In addition, you could plug them into the earphone jack of any computer, radio, TV, stereo, tape player, CD or DVD player, iPod, MP3 player, etc.

 Neckloops, silhouettes and ear hooks all do basically the same thing.
 They are loops or coils of wire that plug into the audio device you want to listen to and radiate a magnetic field that the t-coils in your hearing aids pick up.

 Neckloops are just what they sound like—a loop of wire that hangs loosely around your neck with a cord that plugs into the device to which you are listening.
 (Williams Sound Neckloop shown at left.)

 A silhouette looks like a behind the ear (BTE) hearing aid that got run over and squashed by a “steam roller.”
 It is about 1/8 inch thick and contains a flat coil of wire inside it.
 You place the silhouette over your ear—right beside your BTE hearing aid.
 A wire runs from the bottom of the silhouette to the audio device of your choice.
 (Silhouette shown at right.)
-Silhouettes are quickly going the way of the Dodo bird.
+Silhouettes have basically gone the way of the Dodo bird.

 What’s the Difference Between These Devices in Real Life Situations?